Indonesia Travel Guide

 A famous street food you’ll find almost everywhere is martabak, a type of crepe filled with eggs, vegetables, and meat (you can choose what’s in it).
 They usually also make martabak manis, the sweet version.
 More like a pancake you’ll have the choice between different fillings.
 You’ll notice soon enough that Indonesians think cheese and chocolate are a good match.
 The name can be different in some places.

-To make it easier you should learn some of the food vocabulary:
+To make it easier you should learn some of the food vocabularies:

-You will easily find sweets such as rice cakes, palm cakes, fried banana (pisang goreng) and my favorite: es pisang ijo.
+You will easily find sweets such as rice cakes, palm cakes, fried bananas (pisang goreng), and my favorite: es pisang ijo.

 Culture and religion in Indonesia

-As you may already know, Indonesia main religion is Islam, but there are also a lot of Chritians and Hindus.
+As you may already know, Indonesia’s main religion is Islam, but there are also a lot of Christians and Hindus.

 Indonesians are the nicest people on earth, they are so generous and so kind.
 They are always happy to meet foreigners, to share everything they have with you, and also to learn about different cultures.
 But you have to understand that to most of them a woman wearing shorts or a shirtless man is shocking and inappropriate.